• Skip to primary navigation

 • 1 sweet bell pepper, diced

-• 1 medium sized zucchini, sliced thinly
+• 1 small to medium sized zucchini, sliced thinly

 • 2 tbsp extra virgin olive oil